 - Study Abroad

 - If your transcript comes from an international institution (not a U.S. school of record like University of New Haven through CEA), you must request and pay for an external evaluation of your international credentials.
 You can choose any certified credential evaluation service.
-Past students have recommended One Earth.
+Some examples are ECE and EP.